WhatsApp +94 773-062-592

 In my hometown’s business community, it is customary to give a token of appreciation to law enforcement officers every Christmas.
 These gifts are often comprised of alcohol and cigarettes.
 However, my father was known for offering a New Testament and sharing Christ’s love, which touched those police officers’ hearts.
 They respected his faith because of his actions.

-My father was a nobody, but he practiced what he preached.
+My father was a nobody, but he practised what he preached.
 He respected law and order and conducted his business in keeping with a code of ethics.
 He refused bribery and shunned ill-gained profits.
 He paid the wages on time without holding back a penny and his income tax faithfully.
 It’s the reason why I call him a man of honour.

 My father was a hero from Zero